How To Pick A Credible Caribbean Medical School?

-If you open Google and do a search for “Caribbean medical schools”, it will quickly become clear to you that not everyone is a fan (seriously, just check out these Reddit threads).
+If you open Google and do a search for “Caribbean medical schools”, it will quickly become clear to you that not everyone is a fan.
 Which is fine—not everyone likes cilantro, either—but just because something doesn’t work for one person doesn’t necessarily mean it hasn’t worked for hundreds.

 Established, upper-tier Caribbean medical schools are credible alternatives for hardworking students unable to secure seats at US schools.
-That’s provable fact.
+That’s a proven fact.
 Thousands of students across multiple Caribbean and international medical schools have secured residencies and moved on to fulfilling careers in medicine.

 Completing your medical education and earning your medical degree is an incredible accomplishment, but it won’t be enough by itself to launch your medical career.
-You’ll need to be accepted to, and complete, a residency program—a period of intensive postgraduate training in whichever specialty you select, whether it’s a primary care discipline or more competitive specialties.
+You’ll need to be accepted to, and complete, a residency program.

 Long story short: Without completing residency, you can’t become licensed to practice medicine.
 And to complete a residency, you’ll need to secure an invite to the program you want.